-The emergency trigger level of 1.8 mAHD is a level at which the Lagoon should be opened even if no rainfall is predicted.
-The lagoon level may reach this level slowly e.g. through very small rainfall events or topping up of the Lagoon from ocean levels overtopping the berm.
-As such, the criteria for undertaking a mechanical opening may not be fulfilled.
-The emergency trigger level allows for the Lagoon to be opened even in dry conditions so that inundation of properties and assets does not occur over a protracted period of time.
+An emergency trigger level should also be set at 1.85 mAHD.
+The emergency trigger level is a level at which the Lagoon should be opened even if no rainfall is predicted.
+The lagoon level may reach this level slowly (e.g. through very small rainfall events or topping up of the Lagoon from ocean levels overtopping the berm).
+As such, the criteria for undertaking an opening may not be fulfilled.
+The emergency trigger level allows for the Lagoon to be opened even in dry conditions so that inundation of properties and assets does not occur over a significant period of time.